Wesleyan-Media-Project/entity_linking_2022/README.md

    | --------- | --------- | ------------------------------------------------------------------------ | ------------------------------------------------------------------- |
    | WMPID1770 | Adam Gray | Adam Gray is a Democratic candidate for the 13rd District of California. | Adam Gray,Gray,Adam Gray's,Gray's,ADAM GRAY,GRAY,ADAM GRAY'S,GRAY'S |

-   **Note**: The knowledge base construction is optional for running the scripts in this repo since the knowledge base construction result `entity_kb.csv`is already stored in the `/data` folder.
-If you want to run the [knowledge base creation script](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/knowledge_base) from this repo, you will also need the scripts from the [datasets](https://github.com/Wesleyan-Media-Project/datasets) and [data-post-production](https://github.com/Wesleyan-Media-Project/data-post-production) repos.
+   **Note**: The knowledge base construction is optional for running the scripts in this repo.
+You can run the inference scripts with our [existing knowledge base (for both Google and Facebook)](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_kb.csv).
+If you want to construct your own knowledge base, you would need to run the [knowledge base creation scripts](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/knowledge_base).
+You would also need the scripts from the [datasets](https://github.com/Wesleyan-Media-Project/datasets) and [data-post-production](https://github.com/Wesleyan-Media-Project/data-post-production) repos.
+See those repos for further instructions.

 2. **Train Entity Linking Model**

    The second task is to train an entity linking model using the knowledge base.
 Once the knowledge base of people of interest is constructed, the entity linker can be initialized with [spaCy](https://spacy.io/), a natural language processing library we use, in [facebook/train/02_train_entity_linking.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/issue-2/facebook/train/02_train_entity_linking.py).

-   **Note**: The training of the entity linking models is optional for running the scripts in this repo since the model files are already present.
-Thus, it is possible to only run the inference scripts.
+   **Note**: The training of the entity linking models is optional for running the scripts in this repo.
+You can run the inference scripts with our existing models (INCLUDE LINK TO EXISTING MODELS).
+If you want to train your own models, (INCLUDE SOME DESCRIPTION IF ANY.)

 3. **Make Inferences with Trained Model**